Course Coordinator:Kelly Thomson (kthomson1@usc.edu.au) School:School of Law and Society

 teaching sessions and campuses where this course is usually offered.

-This course extends on the personal exploration of counselling values, theories, knowledge and skills and their integration into further practice in a safe, supportive and supervised setting, which will include clinical practice supervision.
-In preparation for practice, you will identify and develop further skills appropriate to core theoretical approaches in counselling and supervision to enable you to describe, analyse and utilise these skills on placement.
-Counselling methods continue to be experienced, knowledge and theories continue to be applied, and further skills developed.
-This course has a focus on assuring your skills as a reflective practitioner, and peer mentor.
+This course extends on the personal exploration of counselling values, theories, knowledge and skills and their integration into practicing in a supportive and supervised setting.
+In preparation for practice, you will identify and develop further skills appropriate to core counselling theoretical approaches to enable you to describe, analyse and utilise these skills on placement.
+Counselling methods continue to be developed, knowledge and theories continue to be applied, and focus on application of your skills as a reflective practitioner.

 Activity | Hours | Beginning Week | Frequency |